-- "National Requirement" means the national standard approved by the Federation that all graduates of Canadian Common Law Programs and all Applicants must meet prior to entering a law society bar admission process.
-This standard specifies the knowledge and skills required of graduates and Applicants, as well as the learning resources law schools must have in place. - "Non-Common Law Jurisdiction" means a jurisdiction that does not substantially include the common law in its legal tradition, as determined by the Executive Director at their sole discretion. - "Official Document" means a document sent directly from an Issuing Institution that bears the proper seals and signatures. - "Original Document" means a document that may be sent by the Applicant but bears the proper seals and signatures of the Issuing Institution and is not a facsimile, photocopy, or a notarized or certified copy. - "Professional Legal Experience" means experience practicing as a licensed lawyer, barrister, or solicitor in a Common Law Jurisdiction or teaching in an Approved Law Program. - "Program" means the complete set and sequence of Courses, combinations of Courses and/or other units of study, research and practice prescribed by an institution for the fulfillment of the requirements of a degree. - "Qualifications" includes an Applicant's legal education, licensure, bar admission certification and/or Professional Legal Experience. - "Qualifying Law Degree" means a first law degree, typically (but not exclusively) an LL.B., J.D., B.C.L., or LL.L. that has been completed through an Approved Law Program. - "Refugee Applicant" means an Applicant who has applied for refugee status in Canada or has otherwise been recognized by the Government of Canada as a refugee, or who is a displaced person or a person in a refugee-like situation. - "Regulatory Authority" means an authority that is authorized to regulate entry into the legal profession in the Relevant Jurisdiction, as determined by the Executive Director at their sole discretion. - "Relevant Jurisdiction" means the geographic location in which the Approved Law Program is located.
+"National Requirement" means the national standard approved by the Federation that all graduates of Canadian Common Law Programs and all Applicants must meet prior to entering a law society bar admission process.
+This standard specifies the knowledge and skills required of graduates and Applicants, as well as the learning resources law schools must have in place.

+- "National Requirement 2029" means the amended National Requirement approved in March 2024 and in effect for applications that are ready to be assessed as of January 1, 2029. - "Non-Common Law Jurisdiction" means a jurisdiction that does not substantially include the common law in its legal tradition, as determined by the Executive Director at their sole discretion. - "Official Document" means a document sent directly from an Issuing Institution that bears the proper seals and signatures. - "Original Document" means a document that may be sent by the Applicant but bears the proper seals and signatures of the Issuing Institution and is not a facsimile, photocopy, or a notarized or certified copy. - "Professional Legal Experience" means experience practicing as a licensed lawyer, barrister, or solicitor in a Common Law Jurisdiction or teaching in a Qualifying Law Degree program. - "Program" means the complete set and sequence of Courses, combinations of Courses and/or other units of study, research and practice prescribed by an institution for the fulfillment of the requirements of a degree. - "Publicly Available Information" means public records or information made freely available on a public website by the organization that holds them - "Qualifications" includes an Applicant's legal education, licensure, bar admission certification and/or Professional Legal Experience. - "Qualifying Law Degree" means a degree conferred from a university-level law Program, other than an Approved Canadian Common Law Program, approved, recognized, or accredited by the Regulatory Authority, or its delegate, in the Relevant Jurisdiction that, if successfully completed, meets the academic requirements for entry into the bar admission process in the Relevant Jurisdiction, without any additional requirements. - "Refugee Applicant" means an Applicant who has applied for refugee status in Canada or has otherwise been recognized by the Government of Canada as a refugee or who is a displaced person or a person in a refugee-like situation. - "Regulatory Authority" means an authority that is authorized to regulate entry into the legal profession in the Relevant Jurisdiction, as determined by the Executive Director at their sole discretion. - "Relevant Jurisdiction" means the geographic location of the Regulatory Authority. - "Year" means, in the context of study, 30 credits where one credit is equal to one hour of teaching each week for a 12 or 13 week semester.